 It costs $125 to start a Florida LLC.
-This is a one-time filing fee for the LLC Articles of Organization.
+This is a one-time Florida LLC filing fee for the Articles of Organization.

 Some LLCs may need a business license in Florida.
 This depends on your industry and where your LLC is located.
 The cost of local business permits varies.

-All Florida LLCs need to pay $138.75 per year for the Annual Report.
-These state fees are paid to the Department of State.
+All Florida LLCs need to pay $138.75 per year for the Florida Annual Report.
+These Florida LLC fees are paid to the Department of State.
 And this is the only state-required annual fee.
 You have to pay this to keep your LLC in good standing.

 If you hired a Registered Agent service, you’ll have an annual subscription fee to pay each year.
 This is usually about $125 per year.